cortexproject/cortex/docs/contributing/how-to-upgrade-golang-version.md

    - Update the Docker image tag in `.circleci/config.yml`
 2. Upgrade integration tests version
    - Update the Golang version installed in the `integration` job in `.circleci/config.yml`
+   - Update the Golang version installed in the `integration` job in `.github/workflows/integration-tests.yml`

 If the minimum support Golang version should be upgraded as well: